kubernetes/website/content/en/blog/_posts/2020-12-02-dockershim-faq.md

 using the [CRI-O] runtime in production since June 2019.

-For other examples and references you can look at the adopters of containerd and cri-o, two container runtimes under the Cloud Native Computing Foundation ([CNCF]).
+For other examples and references you can look at the adopters of containerd and CRI-O, two container runtimes under the Cloud Native Computing Foundation ([CNCF]).
 - [containerd](https://github.com/containerd/containerd/blob/master/ADOPTERS.md)
 - [CRI-O](https://github.com/cri-o/cri-o/blob/master/ADOPTERS.md)